Geometry of the Gromov product : Geometry at infinity of Teichm\"uller space: Rigidity of asymptotically conservative mappings

-Notice that the number of essential curves is at most $\complexity(S)$ and the Euler-characteristic satisfies the inclusion-exclusion principle (and the Euler characteristic of a circle is zero).
-We should care about the case where the genus of $S$ is zero since the negative of the Euler characteristic is greater than $\complexity(S)$ in this case.
-Since any planer surface does not contain an essential subsurface of Euler characteristic $-1$ which admits an arational foliation, the first coordinate of $\xi_0(G_i)$ rises at least by $2$ (if it increases).
-Therefore, in any case, we have $m\le \complexity(S)$.

-Suppose that some $G_i$ contains an arational component $G'$.
-Let $X'$ be the support of $G'$.
-Since $X'$ contains a non-peripheral curve (in $X'$) and any component $X'$ cannot be an essential curves of $G_j$ for $j\ge i$, the number of essential curves of $G_m$ is less than $\complexity(S)$.
-Therefore, by the above argument, we have $m<\complexity(S)$.
-Hence if $m=\complexity(S)$, each $G_i$ consists of essential curves.
-In this case, one can easily see that the adherence tower starts with a simple closed curve. \end{proof}
+Since the number of essential curves is at most $\complexity{S}$ and the sum of the first and second coordinates of $\xi_0(G)$ is at most $\complexity{S}$ minus the number of boundary components of minimal foliations of $G$ which are non-periperal in $S$, we have $m\le \complexity{S}$.
+In addition, if $m=\complexity{S}$, each $G_i$ consists of essential curves.
+Hence, in this case, the adherence tower starts with a simple closed curve. \end{proof}